Are you well? Here’s 4 wellness touchpoints for 2022.

-We’re in this for the long haul, and the haul of ministry is really long.
+We’re in this for the long haul, and the haul of ministry is a long haul.

 Professional church workers learn early on how to manage the weekly cycle, whether in classroom or pulpit.
 The Sundays and the Mondays just keep coming.
-Self-care is essential to keep meeting the demands of the next week, and the next…
+Self-care is essential to keep meeting the demands of the next week, and the next, and the next…

 Resilience is the capacity to recognize how rough last week, last month and last year have been, to find healing and refreshment, and to move forward in the power and the joy of Jesus.